Synonym(s)

 Prerenal acute renal failure (60%):

-Intrarenal acute renal failure (35%); the cause is an O2 deficiency of the renal parenchyma due to reduced perfusion:
+Intrarenal acute renal failure (35%); the cause is O2 deficiency of the renal parenchyma due to reduced perfusion:

 - tubular causes: